Conway

 Title V and Septic Systems

-For inquiries regarding septic systems contact our Title V and Septic Health Inspector Carl Nelke at cnelke116@gmail.com.
+For inquiries regarding septic systems contact the Board of Health at 413-369-4235 ext.
+8 or boardofhealth@conwayma.gov

 The Septic tank must be pumped as part of each Title V inspection, unless that tank has been pumped within 1 year prior to the inspection and such pumping was property reported by the pumper to the Board of Health.
 Such a procedure must be performed by a pumper with a current license to perform such services.
 The Board of Health may, at its discretion, waive this requirement.